ispstiima/AgRibotLeafyVeg/README.md

 For each sample plant the corresponding plant mask is provided (see the plant_mask_tagID.png files), with white pixels corresponding to plant pixels and black pixels corresponding to the background or other plants.
 This mask is obtained in a semi-automated manner by using a SAM2 segmenter (https://ai.meta.com/sam2/) with manual bounding box input on the color images.

 # Acknowledgement
+This work was funded by the project AgRibot-Harnessing Robotics, XR/AR, and 5G for a New Era of Safe, Sustainable, and Smart Agriculture, European Union’s Horizon Europe research and innovation programme (Grant Number: 101183158).

 # Credits

 # Contact person:
+Dr. Annalisa Milella, PhD
+annalisa.milella@cnr.it

 # Cite this dataset